-Ukraine urges Europe to sanction Russia now to deter Kremlin moves
+Ukraine urges Europe to impose sanctions on Russia now to deter Kremlin moves

 He also raised questions about whether the E.U. was united on some of the thorniest sanctions issues, specifically whether Russia’s energy sector, which is a major supplier in parts of Europe, will be excluded.

-Over the weekend, European Commission President Ursula von der Leyen told CNBC that “everything,” including, energy, is still on the table.
+Over the weekend, European Commission President Ursula von der Leyen told CNBC that “everything,” including energy, is still on the table.
 However, Italian Prime Minister Mario Draghi has said that Russia’s energy sector should be excluded from E.U. sanctions.

-“Some countries like Italy are afraid of energy sanctions and want to exclude energy from the package, Landsbergis said.
-“Well I think Putin is not drawing any red lines for his attack.
+“Some countries like Italy are afraid of energy sanctions and want to exclude energy from the package,” Landsbergis said.
+“Well, I think Putin is not drawing any red lines for his attack.
 Therefore I don’t think that we should be drawing any red lines for our sanctions.”

 Some E.U. countries hope to target Russia’s financial, tech and trade sectors — though it is unclear where those talks stand.